usnistgov/esc-antenna-cover/README.md

 Note that a line segment is covered if no part of it is OUTSIDE a circle.

+The target application for this code is ESC sensor placement and sensitivity tuning for 3.5 GHZ spectrum sharing.

-The python code in this project implements the following algorithm:
+The main python function in this project implements the following algorithm:

      1. Find the worst line, i.e. the line requiring the largest additional circle area for its best circle center option with the corresponding